Coirt/Bark/README.md

 # SHTH v1.2.4
 Polyphonic Sample and Hold and or Track and Hold.
 Control each connected channels params seperatly by increasing / decreasing channel number.
 Gate signal dictates the number of channels or there is a context menu item to override this, with override enabled the first gate channel sets the sample capture to each user set channel.
-Built in scale and offset for each channel, indevidual invert, polar pattern, sampling mode (S&H / T&H) and or the ability to sample internal or external sources per channel polyphonically.
+Built in scale and offset for each channel, individual invert, polar pattern, sampling mode (S&H / T&H) and or the ability to sample internal or external sources per channel polyphonically.

 # 1Band v1.2.4